shiqideng/R-learn-prictice/README.md

 # R-learn-prictice
-Some notes and knowlage for R
+Some notes and knowledge for R